Ashinoko/QuizGame/README.md

  by pressing the Play button each time,It generates 5 random trivia questions each with 4 possible answers, and it checks your answers after submitting

 ## Requierments
-npm 6.14.17
+npm 6.14.17 ,
 vite 3.2.3

 ### Running
-"npm run dev" to run on localhost
+"npm run dev" on CLI to run on localhost

 ## Screenshots